In conjunction with CCGrid 2017 - 17th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing, May 14–17, 2017, Madrid, Spain

 Contributions are expected but not restricted to the following topics:

-Submission of poster presentations must be uploaded as abstract to the submission online system EasyChair.
-Supplementary material like figures can be uploaded as pdf.
+Submission of poster presentations should be sent by email to the workshop chairs.
+Supplementary material like figures can be attached as pdf.

 Please register for an account as author if you do not already have one.
 Select the track "Workshop on Clusters, Clouds and Grids for Life Sciences".
 If you cannot access the submission website or have difficulties completing your submission, please contact the workshop chairs for assistance.